2012–13 Football League Trophy

-The 2012–13 Football League Trophy, known as the Johnstone's Paint Trophy for sponsorship reasons, is the 29th season in the history of the competition.
-It is a knock-out tournament for English football clubs in League One and League Two, the third and fourth tiers of the English football.
+The 2012–13 Football League Trophy, known as the Johnstone's Paint Trophy for sponsorship reasons, is the 32nd season in the history of the competition.
+It is a knock-out tournament for English football clubs in League One and League Two, the third and fourth tiers of English football.

 In all, 48 clubs will enter the competition.
 It is split into two sections, Northern and Southern, with the winners of each section contesting the final at Wembley Stadium.
 Chesterfield are the defending champions, having beaten Swindon Town in the previous year's final, 2–0.

 First round

 The draw for the first round of the competition took place on 18 August 2012.
 Sixteen clubs were given a bye into the second round, and the remaining 32 clubs, including the holders, were divided into four geographical regions.